elenabeidaqi/zibal-task/README.md

+# Compatibility Note

+Vite requires Node.js version 18+ or 20+.
+However, some templates require a higher Node.js version to work, please upgrade if your package manager warns about it.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.